Shivani-gslab/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/host1.md

    30 permit ip 192.0.2.0/24 any
 !
 ip access-list ACL-01
-   10 remark ACL to restrict access to switch API to CVP and Ansible etc 20 deny ip host 192.0.2.1 any
+   10 remark ACL to restrict access to switch API to CVP and Ansible 20 deny ip host 192.0.2.1 any
    30 permit ip 192.0.2.0/24 any
 !